mrzzy/notes/src/software_dev/nand2tetris/nand2tetris_1.md

 - deal to speed: ensure that we don't compute faster than the hardware allows.

 > Physical Time: Continuous infinitely divisiable flow of time.
 Hard to think about.
-> Discrete Time: Tikme broken down into distinct points in time.
+> Discrete Time: Time broken down into distinct points in time.

 #### Clock
 ![Clock Diagram](./assets/clock_waveform_diagram.png)